 Use Unique Patient Identifiers

 Creating a unique patient identifier is one of the first steps to approach the process of data deduplication.
-Relying on names, addresses, or dates of bright is not always enough to find the right record.
-However, assigning the unique identifier to each patient can simplify the process of finding his profile in the system and prevent data duplicates in a long run.
+Relying on names, addresses, or dates of birth is not always enough to find the right record.
+However, assigning a unique identifier to each patient can simplify the process of finding his profile in the system and prevent data duplicates in the long run.

 Put in the Right Information

-Spelling problems have a great impact on healthcare and it is literally impossible for the next person to find the file if you misspelled someone’s last name.
+Spelling problems have a great impact on healthcare, and it is literally impossible for the next person to find the file if you misspelled someone’s last name.
 Ask your patients to spell the information for you so that you do not put wild guesses in the record.
-Utilizing special technological solutions can simplify the process of filling the form with the correct information and detect potential errors.
+Utilizing special technological solutions can simplify the process of filling the form with the correct information and detect potential errors in medical records.

 #2 Standardize the Record as Much as You Can

 The COVID-19 pandemic has exposed the need to modernize and standardize the U.S. public health data system.
-The American health care facilities rely on outdated systems that can’t serve the current needs of the industry.
-So in August 2020, congressman Scott Peters introduced a bill whose goal is to create and enforce a common standard system for all public health information.
+American healthcare facilities rely on outdated systems that can’t serve the current needs of the industry.
+So in August 2020, Congressman Scott Peters introduced a bill whose goal is to create and enforce a common standard system for all managing health information.

 Such standardization would help to aggregate the patient data in one system, so it can be used to track and improve the quality of public health.
-Using a unified system across all healthcare facilities could significantly reduce the number of duplicate records.
+Using a unified system across all healthcare facilities could significantly reduce the number of duplicate hospital reports and records.

 #3 Utilize Biometric Technology

-You can have thousands of similar names and addresses but biometric data such as iris scan or fingerprint is solely individual.
-Moreover, people may change their demographic information but it is literally impossible to change the biometric information.
-Using biometrics-based solutions available on the market or developing a custom one can significantly reduce the number of identification mistakes.
+You can have thousands of similar names and addresses, but biometric data such as an iris scan or fingerprint is solely individual.
+Moreover, people may change their demographic information, but it is literally impossible to change the biometric information.
+Using biometrics-based solutions available on the market or developing a custom one can significantly improve the reliability of the medical records.

 Langate focused on a better matching system and data normalization.
 From this point on, all the typos are reported immediately to the responsible party, and data is analyzed automatically for better matching.

 The significant decrease in the amount of time needed to manually maintain patients records was one of the main achievements of this project.
-Moreover, after implementing the system developed by Langate, no additional training for the employees was required.
+Moreover, Langate usefully delivered the healthcare app development services, and no additional training for the employees was required.
 So now hospitals personal can focus on what really matters, and the technology takes care of everything else.

 Duplicate records and overlays are a huge problem in healthcare.
 Human mistakes, ununified forms, and lack of change of information are the main factors that cause duplicates.

-Sadly enough, most hospitals ignore the data duplicity issue but it has a huge impact on patients, employees, finances, and the overall workflow of the hospital.
-If we do not try to prevent duplication and overlaying, we will be stuck in the vicious cycle forever.
+Sadly enough, most hospitals ignore the data duplicity issue, but it has a huge impact on patients, employees, finances, and the overall workflow of the medical center.
+If we do not try to prevent duplication and overlaying, we will be stuck in a vicious cycle forever.

-You have different ways to prevent duplicate medical records: you can teach your personnel how to prevent new duplicates and overlayers, you can use biometric technology that saves time and lives, or develop a custom record matching system with Langate.
+You have different ways to prevent duplicate medical records: you can teach your personnel how to prevent new duplicates and overlayers, you can use biometric technology that saves time and lives, or you can develop a custom record-matching system with Langate.
 Book a free consultation with our team to discuss your case in more detail and find the best suitable solution for you!
 Fixing the duplicate records issue is easier than you think!